 - If you’re used to more minimal trail runners, this shoe may take some getting used to

-After testing the Terrex Swift R3 in a whole four seasons and for multiple hiking trips at this point, it’s safe to say we’re fairly impressed with this hiking shoe.
+After testing the Terrex Swift R3 for over two years and on multiple hiking trips, it’s safe to say we’re fairly impressed with this hiking shoe.
 For us, where it comes into its own is on slippery surfaces.

-When it’s just rained, things can get very slippery, especially if you know you need to crag over areas that are mossy, for example.
+After heavy rainfall, things can get slippery on the trail, especially if you’re heading over slippery or mossy rocks (like we often need to on our hikes).
 The R3 has given us a level of confidence in our tests to move more quickly on the trail, in conditions where we previously may have taken things slower.

 The North Face Hedgehog Fastpack 3